 The result?
 You may smell great, but you’ll likely head home from your hunt unsuccessful.

 The point is, no matter how faint we think our odor is, a potential target can smell a hunter coming from quite a distance away.
-Subsequently, that trophy might scamper out of range quickly to avoid what they see as a potential threat, and you’d never know.
+Subsequently, that game might scamper out of range quickly to avoid what they see as a potential threat, and you’d never know.

 Camouflage clothing is terrific, but if it smells like your favorite laundry detergent, it defeats the purpose of wearing it.
 Baking soda can do wonders for controlling your scent.
 Consider washing your clothes with a no-scent detergent, then dry them on a clothesline (dryers can impart residual odors from prior wash loads into fabrics) before laying them flat in a plastic bag.
 Sprinkle a layer of baking soda on top of one layer, then repeat until the bag is full.
 Finally, place an open box of baking soda inside the bag and seal up until your next hunt.